-*culture is not optional was started by a group of friends from Dordt College who wanted the community atmosphere they had enjoyed on campus to be sustained after college.
+*culture is not optional was started by a group of college friends who wanted the community atmosphere they had experienced as students to be sustained after college.
 At a Pennsylvania campsite in August of 2000, several recently graduated students reunited from various corners of the country and realized a shared sense of alienation, particularly within the institutional Church.
 Where were the passionate conversations about the practical application of faith in today’s world — conversations that had ignited our passion as students?
-For Rob and Kirstin Vander Giessen-Reitsma and Grant Elgersma, this camping trip attested to the importance of having an environment, outside of academic institutions, where Christians striving toward lives marked in every way by the love of Christ could share stories of struggle and inspiration and find encouragement.
+For Rob and Kirstin Vander Giessen-Reitsma and Grant Elgersma, this camping trip attested to the importance of having an environment outside of academic institutions where Christians striving toward lives marked in every way by the love of Christ could share stories of struggle and inspiration and find encouragement.

 A conversation around a campfire turned into an online discussion board, which evolved into an online magazine.
 Desiring a means of sustaining the effort to invite others into the conversation and community, a handful of founding board members formed a non-profit organization.